The Competency Based Instrument Rating

-Before starting the course you need an UK FCL PPL or CPL, 50 hours of PIC cross country time and English language proficiency.
+Before starting the course you need an UK Part-FCL PPL or CPL, 50 hours of PIC cross country time and English language proficiency.
 A night rating is needed if the IR is to be valid at night.
 Prior to applying for the rating, you will need a current UK Class 2 Medical with the extra hearing test necessary for the IR.

 This is the full ICAO IR.
 Once qualified you can fly airways IFR and make instrument approaches to published minima anywhere in the world.
-It is valid for any EASA registered aircraft and can be validated for use with others, where theory and/or practical tests may apply.
+It is valid for any UK registered aircraft and can be validated for use with others, where theory and/or practical tests may apply.

 The content of the theoretical knowledge course has been much reduced from before.
 There are seven subjects, each with their own multiple choice exam.
-The exams must be passed within a period of 18 months and are then valid for up to a further 36 months before licence issue.
+The exams must be passed within a period of 18 months and are then valid for up to a further 36 months before licence application.
 There are several approved course providers – Rate One Aviation does not directly offer theory training.

 We normally recommend that flight training does not commence until all theory exams have been passed but can be flexible about this.

 These are expressed in the UK legislation in a rather convoluted manner.
-The basic requirement is for 40 hours of instrument training and experience.
-At least 25 hours must be under instruction by a suitably qualified instructor and at least 10 hours must be conducted by an ATO.
+The basic requirement is for 40 hours of instrument flight training and experience.
+At least 25 hours must be under instruction by a suitably-qualified instructor and at least 10 hours must be conducted by an ATO.
 25 hours can be carried out in an FNPT2 certified simulator.